postrv/british-source-code/README.md

 British Source Code is a cultural repository that documents the fundamental building blocks of British society.
 Like any mature codebase, it contains legacy features, deprecated functions, hotly debated design patterns, and the occasional inexplicable quirk that everyone's too fond of to refactor.

 This interactive platform explores over 2,000 years of British cultural development through:
+- **British Principles**: Fundamental values like freedom of speech, rule of law, and fair play that define British democracy
 - **Interactive Graph Visualization**: A dynamic network showing relationships between people, institutions, concepts, and practices
 - **Comprehensive Contributor Profiles**: Detailed information about key figures who shaped British culture
 - **Modular Architecture**: Core cultural "modules" that form the foundation of British society